Frodo-Web/frodo-tips/FreeBSD-smashed-screen.md

 ee ./boot/loader.conf  // Make sure you are opening the file from installation, not your USB stick one!
 ````
 ### 5. Switch to text mode console.
 Add the following line and save it:
+Since FreeBSD is using pixel mode console as default, we want to try to switch to more old, more stable and more basic one, text mode console:
 ````
 screen.textmode="0"
 ````